 Is it possible to bring an electric wheelchair?

-There are complications when flying with an electric wheelchair.
-This is due to the batteries used.
-Some batteries may be restricted, while others are allowed.
-The size of the wheelchair and whether it can be folded also come into account when determining if an electric wheelchair is suitable for the size of the plane you are flying on.
+The size of the wheelchair and whether it can be folded are considered when determining if an electric wheelchair is suitable for the size of the plane you are flying on.

 Why should you consider flying private instead of commercial?